By Sandra O’Hare

 6) Water Hyacinth (Eichhornia) – Another beautiful floating pond plant, its violet flowers will bloom when the temperature warms up.
 They like full sun exposure and are known for growing very quickly.

 7) Sweet Flag (Acorus calamus) – This is a marginal plant and is characterized by tall, thick leaves that look like swords.
-They should be planted in the shallower areas of a larger garden ponds and even do well in the muddier places.
+It should be planted in the shallower areas of a larger garden ponds and even does well in the muddier places.
 They will create a dense green thicket, ideal for edging the pond.

 NOTE: The use of native plants in a home water garden (referred to as wild harvesting) can be risky if you have fish in your pond, as most natural water features are host to a plethora of parasites.
 Any plants taken from a natural water source should be quarantined overnight in a strong solution of potassium permanganate to kill any parasites prior to introducing them into your pond.
 That being said, it is always best to obtain water garden plants from a reputable nursery.